Category Archives: faux-kaleido quilts

 The final quilt I donated to Hopewell House is a recent one, Tea Time on High Street, finished in 2021:

-Tea Time on High Street, 55″ square (2021)
+Tea Time on High Street, 55″ Square (2021)

 Was it hard to part with these quilts?
 To be honest, yes.
 The first three have a lot of sentimental value because of their association with my teacher and mentor Billie Mahorney.
 The other three represent steps I took in trying out my own designs and/or moving outside my comfort zone.
 The hospice patients and their families who become the recipients of these quilts may never know their significance in my quilting journey but the fact that they are helping people on a different kind of journey makes it all worthwhile.